India’s BRICS Chapter

 India's

 BRICS 15th Summit in Johannesburg was very happening this year.
-While most of the news headlines and media coverage remained centered on the expansion of the forum to include six new members, India’s “awkward” arrival and quick midnight departure from South Africa’s capital coincided with its failure to exert itself diplomatically on the matter of BRICS expansion.
-Media in the West was busy catching up on discrepancies on the said matter but Indian media was comparatively silent over Modi’s presence in the Summit and the unexpected troubles it brought.
+While most news headlines and media coverage remained centered on the expansion of the forum to include six new members, India’s “awkward” arrival and quick midnight departure from South Africa’s capital coincided with its failure to exert itself diplomatically.
+This failure was particularly evident on the matter of BRICS expansion.
+Media in the West was busy catching up on discrepancies on the said matter.
+However, Indian media was comparatively silent over Modi’s presence at the summit and the unexpected troubles it brought.

-South Africa’s media outlet, Daily Maverick, highlighted Modi’s refusal to get off the plane when he landed in the country’s capital and what the outlet faced in the aftermath were cyberattacks from India for simply reporting all the happenings at the Summit.
+South Africa’s media outlet, Daily Maverick, highlighted Modi’s refusal to get off the plane when he landed in the country’s capital.
+Following this report, the outlet faced cyberattacks from India for simply reporting all the happenings at the Summit.

 Prime Minister Modi took trouble with the absence of any high-level official or delegation to welcome him at the airport.

 But the unwelcomed arrival did not quite end here.
-Modi was traveling on Presidential impunity because there were charges of human rights violations lodged against him in South Africa by local rights organizations like the South African Kashmiri Action Group (SAKAG) and the Muslim Lawyer Association (MLA).
+Modi was traveling on Presidential impunity because there were charges of human rights violations lodged against him in South Africa.
+Local rights organizations, such as the South African Kashmiri Action Group (SAKAG) and the Muslim Lawyer Association (MLA), had filed these charges.
 Protests welcomed the Indian Prime Minister with slogans saying “Go Modi Go.”
 Sensing the trouble building, Modi left South Africa in haste at midnight.

 As much as the Summit left India with bad optics, the diplomatic signals were also not in the country’s favor.
 Two BRICS members were not in favor of the expansion that China bet all its options on.
 Quite unsurprisingly, one of the two was India; the other being Brazil.
 The Western tilt of both India and Brazil is the most obvious explanation for them opposing the expansion move.
 But it is also important to note that BRICS operates on the basic premise of “equality of all members.”
 For India, this notion does not bode well because it seeks hegemony in most multilateral forums it is a part of.